 This is the easiest one to set up since most people already have a savings account.
 If you don’t have one already, open up a high interest savings account and start collecting monthly interest.
 If you want to collect more interest income you can always purchase a guaranteed investment certificate (GIC), bonds or even a bond mutual fund.
 The interest is 2 to 3 times more than the 1% or so currently being paid out at most financial institutions on their savings accounts.

 Buy mutual funds or exchange-traded funds (ETFs) that pay regular distributions on either a quarterly or monthly basis.
 For ETFs, you can do so in your discount brokerage account (I highly recommend Questrade because they offer Free ETF purchases).
-For mutual funds, they are offered through the investment services arm at a major financial institution.
+For mutual funds, they are offered through the investment services arm of major financial institutions.
 Make sure they are low-cost index funds like TD e-series funds as some mutual funds charge extremely high fees.
 As an alternative, you might also consider Tangerine Investment Funds as an all-in one investing solution.

 There are many ETFs out there that offer monthly distributions.
 Here are just a few: